NullVoxPopuli/render-scan/README.md

 render-scan will show you whenever something in the DOM updates, and what kind of update ocurred.

+This may be important information for framework authors, so that the rendering parts of their libraries can dedupe what would otherwise be no-op renders.

 ## Bookmarklet

 <details><summary>The easiest way to check render perf is via this bookmarklet.</summary>